formal-php/orm/README.md

 [![codecov](https://codecov.io/gh/formal-php/orm/branch/develop/graph/badge.svg)](https://codecov.io/gh/formal-php/orm)
 [![Type Coverage](https://shepherd.dev/github/formal-php/orm/coverage.svg)](https://shepherd.dev/github/formal-php/orm)

-This ORM (Object-Relational Mapping) is focused to work in long living processes and being able to work in an asynchronous context.
+This ORM focuses to simplify data manipulation.

 This is achieved by:
-- being memory efficient (objects are not kept in memory)
-- relying on the [Innmind](https://github.com/Innmind) platform

 - using immutable objects
+- each aggregate _owning_ the objects it references
+- using monads to fetch aggregates (from the [Innmind](https://github.com/Innmind) ecosystem)
+- using the specification pattern to match aggregates

+This allows:

+- simpler app design (as it can be [pure](https://innmind.github.io/documentation/philosophy/oop-fp/#purity))
+- memory efficiency (the ORM doesn't keep objects in memory)
+- long living processes (since there is no memory leaks)
+- to work asynchronously

 ## Installation